 Sign up for our mailing list and download the brochure from our homepage for updates about the certificate.

-The application to the Certificate in Financing and Deploying Clean Energy is closed, but it's never too early to start preparing!
+The application to the Certificate in Financing and Deploying Clean Energy is currently closed, but it's never too early to start preparing for your January application!
 See below for an overview of the application process.

 The application system generally opens in January and closes in March.
 Complete applications received prior to the application deadline are guaranteed to be considered by the Admissions Review Committee.
 The Committee seeks to balance the cohort across sectors and industries and decisions regarding admission and scholarships are generally sent by the end of March.